Rest Craft

 How rest functions as infrastructure in your practice, including methods, tempo, and consent

-Who is held by this work and how you will practice access and harm reduction
+Who is held by this practice and how you will practice access and harm reduction

 Work sample